7 Intravascular (IV) Examples

 7.4.1 Infusion-specific parameter: ceoi

-ceoi is the concentration at the end of infusion — the PK analogue of Cmax for extravascular routes.
+ceoi is the concentration at the end of infusion — for an infusion, ceoi plays the role that Cmax plays for extravascular dosing.
 PKNCA interpolates it from the surrounding observed timepoints using the current AUC method.
+Interpolation rules are documented in the dose-aware interpolation vignette.

 inf_intervals <- data.frame(